bictorv/chaosnet-bridge/FIREWALL.md

 To optimize processing a little, rules are collected by contact name, so

     "RTAPE" from subnet 7 allow
-	"RTAPE" to subnet 7 reject
+	"RTAPE" to subnet 7 to any reject
-	"EVAL" from subnet 7,11 allow
+	"EVAL" from subnet 7,11 to any allow
 	"EVAL" to subnet 7 reject "Please don't disturb"

 is parsed into something like